Letters 2025 - underlining indicates deletion by editor; square brackets indicate insertion.

 There have been periodic calls for the return of identity cards since they were last scrapped by the Coalition Government in 2011.
 Lord Blunkett endorsed their return.
 Even this month he argued that since our digital fingerprints are everywhere, giving a national identity card to every citizen is a no-brainer.

 The UK, Ireland and Denmark are the only European countries without ID cards.
-They are optional in 9 EU countries and mandatory in another 16.
+They are optional in nine EU countries and mandatory in another 16.
 Reports suggest that our lack of ID cards is a major encouragement to migrants.

 Instead of worrying about illegal immigration, the Labour government should make ID cards mandatory immediately.